 Dallas County Jail is located in Dallas County and is the primary correctional facility for the county.
 Know someone in jail at Dallas County Jail?
 This page will tell you information about anything you might want to know about Dallas County Jail: Find out who’s in jail at Dallas County Jail?
 Find mugshots and inmate photos.
 The jail’s phone number and address.
 Bailing out of jail.
 Intake procedures.
 Court information.
-And much much more…
+And much more…

 |On this page you will find: (click to jump to section)|

 |Court Records||Criminal Records||Arrest Records||Warrant Search|

 |Family Resources||Victim Resources|

 The thought of going to jail is a scary situation, not only for whoever gets locked up, but also their family and friends.
 The goal of this guide is to give you information that you’ll need to make getting locked up less stressful.
 If you have questions, feel free to ask it, and please leave any tips or comments that could help other people in the same situation will be welcome.

 Dallas County Jail

 Inmate Search – Find Out Who’s In Jail